Van Kooten en De Bie: Style

 Van Kooten and De Bie were praised for their satirical and socially conscious view of Dutch society and politics.
 Over the course of three decades their TV show broadcast a new episode every Sunday evening.
 They played a host of recurring comedy characters, but also imitated well known Dutch politicians and entertainers.
 Most of the sketches were played only by themselves, with occasional extras and side characters.
 Apart from their TV shows Van Kooten en De Bie also made books, calendars, musical singles and audio plays.

 From the 1970s until the 1990s they were household names in the Dutch-speaking world, drawing in many viewers from Flanders as well.
 They were a major influence on many Dutch and Flemish satirical sketch shows, including Koefnoen, Kopspijkers, 30 minuten, Draadstaal and In de gloria.
 Their influence on Dutch society is such that they inspired many neologisms, which entered the daily language and have been added to the dictionary.
 A 2003 study attributed at least 40 words and expressions to them, with 10 others they popularised.

 They won two Zilveren Nipkowschijf awards, one in 1974 and one in 1977.
-In 1985 they received a honorary Nipkow schijf.
+In 1985 they received an honorary Nipkow schijf.

 Their popularity is reflected in their 30th place in a 2004 public poll to search the all-time "greatest Dutchman".
 They were the highest television personalities on the list and as comedians were only preceded by cabaretier Toon Hermans at 22.